 Host a static Angular build in an Azure App Service

-Building an Angular app usually results in a bunch of files, mainly consisting of Javascript files, CSS files, and an index.html
+Building an Angular app usually results in a bunch of files, mainly consisting of Javascript files, CSS files, and an index.html.

 An Azure App Service normally wants to host an application using a startup command for a specific stack (PHP, Node, Python, etc.).

 Technically, you could run your Angular app as a Node app.
-In that case you would run npm run start
+In that case you would run npm run start or ng serve as the startup command.

-, you cannot do that.
+But when you have a static build generated using ng build, you cannot do that.
 Instead, you want to serve the folder with the files from the build.

 This is possible in Azure App Service, although it was a little hard to find (thanks Lutti Coelho on Stackoverflow ).
 Simply select Node as your stack and then use the following PM2 startup command: